Ancient Rome - From Rise to Divide

 Roman Kingdom

-According to a myth, the city of Rome was founded by Romulus in the 8th Century BC, and he was also the first king of the Roman Kingdom.
-There were seven rulers of this kingdom, which lasted for more than 200 years before its replacement by the Roman Republic in 509 BC.
+According to a myth, Romulus founded the city of Rome in the 8th Century BC and became the first king of the Roman Kingdom.
+Seven monarchs of this kingdom ruled for more than 200 years before its replacement by the Roman Republic in 509 BC.
 Due to the absence of any written record or other evidence, there is no certainty about the events and personalities of that period.
-However, modern historians believe that there was a kingdom in Rome, overthrown by the Republic.
+However, modern historians believe there was a kingdom in Rome, later replaced by the Republic.

 Roman Republic

 The Roman Republic was established around 509 BC after the fall of the Roman Kingdom.
-During this system of government, a constitution was formed to put checks and balances on various authorities of the state.
+During this system of government, a constitution put checks and balances on various state authorities.
 The extension of Roman rule initially started during the era of the Roman Republic.

-In the 4th Century, the Republic faced a threat from powerful Celtic tribes of Gaul (central Europe and adjacent areas) who were expanding their rule.
+In the 4th Century, the Republic faced a threat from powerful Celtic tribes of Gaul (central Europe and adjacent areas) as they expanded their rule.
 Around 390 BC, the two powers first engaged in the Battle of Allia, where the Gauls remained victorious, and the Romans almost lost Rome.
 But after initial defeats, the Romans struck back and won the later battles.
 The Battle of Mutina (193 BC) was the last battle between the two nations.
 After its victory, the area of Gaul (north of the Italian Peninsular) became a province of the Roman Republic.

-Romans faced the toughest resistance from the Carthaginians in the 3rd Century BC.
-Carthage had its headquarters in modern-day Tunisia with its rule on all the areas adjacent to the Mediterranean Sea, including most of Sicily, southern Spain, coastal areas of North Africa, Sardinia, and several smaller islands.
-Three wars between the two great powers are known as Punic Wars.
+Romans faced the stiffest resistance from the Carthaginians in the 3rd Century BC.
+Carthage had its headquarters in modern-day Tunisia, while its rule was on all the areas adjacent to the Mediterranean Sea, including most of Sicily, southern Spain, coastal areas of North Africa, Sardinia, and several smaller islands.
+Three wars between the two great powers are known as the Punic Wars.

-The First Punic War was fought between 264-241 BC.
-The Romans won that war and occupied the whole of Sicily with that victory.
-The Second Punic War (218-201 BC) is known as the Hannibalic War due to the great Carthaginian general Hannibal.
+The First Punic War started in 264 BC and ended with a Roman victory in 241 BC.
+Consequently, the Romans occupied the whole of Sicily.
+The Second Punic War (218-201 BC) is known as the Hannibalic War due to the heroics of the great Carthaginian general Hannibal.
 After initial victories by Hannibal, the Romans later defeated the Carthaginians in their counter-offensive and gained control of Iberia and a few parts of northern Africa.
 From 149-146 BC, the third Punic War was fought in the Carthaginian heartland, Tunisia.
 The war ended with a Roman victory and the destruction of the Carthage Empire.

 From 214 to 148 BC, the Roman Republic fought four wars against Macedon.
 The Romans won all these wars and conquered Macedon (Hellenistic Greece) at the end of these wars.
 The Romans fought against the north-African Berber kingdom of Numidia from 112-106 BC, known as the Jugurthine War.
 Victory in this war ended problems for Romans from Africa.